hortonworks/cloudbreak-documentation/docs/cb-shell.md

 #### From the Docker Image

-You can find the docker image and its documentation [here](https://github.com/sequenceiq/docker-cb-shell).
+You can find the docker image and its documentation [here](https://github.com/hortonworks/docker-cloudbreak-shell).

->>>>TO-DO: Add from the github doc?
-Is this still valid?

 #### Build From Source

 >>>>TO-DO: Add from the old doc.
-Is this still valid?
+Is this still valid? the repository url change because the project is now under hwx

 >>>>TO-DO: Include documentation from: